-The COVID-19 pandemic is an evolving situation.
+COVID-19 continues to evolve.
 This page will be updated as information is made available.

 Your safety and health are our top priority.
-UT Health Austin recommends patients stay home if you have mild-to-moderate symptoms, use home monitoring and care for COVID-19 symptoms.
+UT Health Austin recommends patients stay home if they have mild-to-moderate symptoms, use home monitoring and care for COVID-19 symptoms.
 Please note that people with COVID-19 experience mild symptoms, similar to the common cold.
 Currently, there are no antiviral medications to treat Coronavirus and antibiotics are not useful for treating viral infections such as Coronavirus.

-If you are experiencing new, or worsening, of any of the following symptoms or, if you suspect you may have been exposed to COVID-19, before going to an urgent care or the ER, we recommend you call your doctor or healthcare provider’s office.
+If you are experiencing new or worsening, of any of the following symptoms or, if you suspect you may have been exposed to COVID-19, before going to urgent care or the ER, we recommend you call your doctor or healthcare provider’s office.

 - Difficulty breathing or shortness of breath